Brazilian Sign Language: Recognition and status

-In addition to being recognized nationally since 2002, Libras has also been made official at the municipal level in Belo Horizonte, Curitiba and Salvador.
+In addition to being recognized nationally since 2002, Libras has also gained official status at the municipal and state levels in various regions, including Belo Horizonte, Curitiba, Ouro Preto, Salvador, Rondonia, and Mato Grosso.

 In Rio de Janeiro, the teaching of Libras was made official in the curriculum of the municipal school system.

-April 24th was made official as the National Day of Brazilian Sign Language.
+Recognizing the importance of Libras, April 24 has been designated as the National Day of Brazilian Sign Language (Libras).